hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * Conversely, with prefix/delimiter, there is no way to represent an empty folder or directory.

-### 2.8.1 Using prefix and delimiter query parameters.
+### 2.9.1 Using prefix and delimiter query parameters.
+<a id="prefix_delimiter"></a>

-To show how to construct and navigate through a hierarchy, we will show a container containing 7 objects.
+To show how to construct and navigate through a hierarchy, we will use a container containing 7 objects.
 In this example, we will use the slash ('/') character as the delimiter.

 Here is a full listing of the container in plain text: